abasotrebla/matteogithub.github.io/_pages/booklet.md

 }
 ```

-The variable `num_byte` is declared and successively its value will be initialized with the result of the expression `sizeof(int)`.
+The variable `num_byte` is declared and successively its value will be initialised with the result of the expression `sizeof(int)`.
 As a consequence, the block of memory that you call `num_byte` (which is 4 bytes long) will store the (binary) representation of the corresponding number (4, in this case).

-It is really very important to do not confuse the symbol `=` with the symbol `==`.
-The first is intended to assign something to a variable, the second is intended to compare variables or expressions.
-If you use `=` when you wanted to use `==` you can not get an error and therefore your program will work but not as you would expect!
+It is very important to do not confuse the symbol `=` with the symbol `==`.
+The first is intended to assign a value to a variable, the second is intended to compare variables or expressions.
+If you use `=` when you were intended to use `==` you can not get an error and therefore your program will work but not as you would expect!